its2mc/openCVBuildathon/README.md

 This is a simple framework that allows for developers to quickly test out their python opencv programs and view the results on a website.
 The python programs are separated into 3 image.py, camera.py, video.py.
-Each script captures a image from a separate source i.e. image.py captures a static image saved in the same folder, video.py captures a series of images from a video file saved in the url described and camera.py captures a series of images from a camera connected to the device.
+Each script captures a image from a separate source i.e. image.py captures a static image saved in the res folder, video.py captures a series of images from a video file saved in the res folder and camera.py captures a series of images from a camera connected to the device.

 To view the Output form the different scripts, once you run the server according to the